Old Settlers Day

-The Elk City Library changed it hours to 3rd Monday of each month from 1 – 4 p.m.
+The Elk City Library changed its hours to 3rd Monday of each month from 1 – 4 p.m.

 The Elk City Fair September 9th changed the two day fair to one day Saturday.

 Summer has ended, kids are back in school.
 Community U hosted a Back In School Ice Cream social.
-They gave backpacks to all the kids there, backpacks were filled with school supplies.
+They gave backpacks to all the kids there.
+The Backpacks were filled with school supplies.

 Sunday, July 30th Frank Foster was honored for his status as a three wars (World War II, Korea and Vietnam) veteran by receiving a handmade Quilt of Honor from the Elk City, KS Methodist Church.
 “Thank you so much for making Frank this quilt.
 He appreciated all the time and effort that went into making it.
-The Foster Family.
+Thanks from the Foster Family.

 How I became a Entrepreneur